nth-block/dns-data-exfil-poc/README.md

 The attacker side uses the Twisted module of Python to instantiate a DNS server.
 For the PoC, the server runs on the localhost on port 10053 (both TCP and UDP).

 1. Open a Terminal and navigate to the `attacker` directory.
-2. For the first time only, run `pip3 install`.
+2. For the first time only, run `pip install -r requirements.txt`.
 The dependencies will get installed from the requirements.txt file.
 3. Run the DNS server - `python3 dns-server.py`
 4. **Do not run in background** as the server is configured to log to standard output.
 However, the POC is configured to extract the `servername` part of the DNS query and reconstruct it.
 This is the exfiltrated data chunk.